vittoriom/CleanroomLogger/INTEGRATION.md

 You’ll also be able to step into CleanroomASL code directly in the debugger without worrying about `.dSYM` resolution, which is very helpful.

-### The strategy
+### An Overview of the Process

-Manual integration is a bit involved, but there are three high-level tasks that you'll need to perform:
+Manual integration is a bit involved; there are five high-level tasks that you'll need to perform:

 1. Download the CleanroomASL source into your project structure